egio12/pec_ruby/README.md

 ## Supported PEC Providers

 The gem has been tested with:
-- Aruba PEC (`imaps.pec.aruba.it`)
+- Aruba PEC (`imaps.pec.aruba.it`) ✅ **Fully tested**

-- Other providers should work if they support standard IMAP
+Other providers should work if they support standard IMAP, but have not been tested yet.

+## Current Limitations

+- **Message Threading**: The gem currently does not support message threading or conversation grouping.
+Each message is handled individually.
+- **Provider Testing**: Only tested with Aruba PEC.
+Other providers may work but are not guaranteed.
+- **Legal Compliance**: This library has not been evaluated for compliance with Italian PEC regulations or legal requirements.
+The message parsing methods used may not preserve all legally required aspects of certified email messages.
+Users should consult with legal experts and review applicable regulations before using this library in legally sensitive contexts.

 ## Development